kindly/flatterer/docs/options.md

   -i, --inline-one-to-one     If array only has single item for all objects
                               treat as one-to-one
-  -s, --schema TEXT           JSONSchema file or URL to determine field order --help                      Show this message and exit.
+  -s, --schema TEXT           JSONSchema file or URL to determine field order -t, --table-prefix TEXT     Prefix to add to all table names --help                      Show this message and exit.
 ```